2. Numerical data¶

 0.30000000000000004

-Decimal numbers are stored with a small error that is not visible when displayed on the screen, however the sum of the two decimal numbers results in a number with a small error that is visible in decimal number 17.
+Decimal numbers are stored with a small error that is not visible on the screen.
+However, the sum of the two decimal numbers results in a number with a small error that is visible in decimal number 17.

-These rounding errors occur only with the decimal part of floating-point numbers and do not occur with whole numbers, even if they are stored in floating-point format:
+These rounding errors occur only with the decimal part of floating-point numbers and do not occur with integers, even if we store them in floating-point format:

 >>> 1.0 + 2.0